-Here is our own digital videos made directly from vintage 16mm movie prints!
+Here is our own videos rendered directly from vintage 16mm movie prints!
 Many thousands of information and instructional movies were made during the 20th century.
 Sadly, fewer survive each year and most of us no longer have access to the projection equipment capable of showing them.

 These films either represent events of industrial history, in our area, or are tutorials on the skills required in the industries which were important to our community.